 A ship of shirts is the centerpiece of the Hall of States

-, the month-long festival celebrating the cultures of Denmark, Finland, Iceland, Norway, Sweden, Greenland, and nearby islands.
+I didn’t waste any time getting over to the Kennedy Center for Nordic Cool 2013, the month-long festival celebrating the cultures of Denmark, Finland, Iceland, Norway, Sweden, Greenland, and nearby islands.
 Many of the exhibits opened to the public yesterday, and some of the offerings for children — a LEGO play space and mobile games — sounded especially fun, so Sasha and I headed over straight from school to be there for day one.

 I knew that there would be many exhibits on display beyond those designed just for kids.
 (There actually will be 750 performances, exhibits, talks, demos, and more over the next month.)
 What I didn’t expect was just how cool the exhibits would be, nor just how many of them kids would find interesting, too.
 What was intended to be an afternoon of LEGO and game play, turned out to be an experience full of art, discovery, and fun — all of it free.
 Here’s a look at some of it…